-UK PM Johnson in intensive care, needed oxygen after COVID-19 symptoms worsened
+UK PM Johnson 'stable' in intensive care, needed oxygen after COVID-19 symptoms worsened

 The government has said it is not planning to seek an extension to that deadline in light of the epidemic.

-Johnson has faced criticism for initially approving a much more modest response to the novel coronavirus outbreak than other major European leaders, though he then imposed a lockdown as projections showed half a million people could die.
+Johnson has faced criticism for initially approving a much more modest response to the coronavirus outbreak than other major European leaders, though he then imposed a lockdown as projections showed half a million people could die.

 He tested positive for the virus on March 26.